Apinutkmitl/Perd-Phelng/README.md

 ## Description
 Perd-Phelng is a website/application for music queuing.
 ## How to use
-1.First run Admin application and User application.
+### 1. First run Admin application and User application.
-### In the folder directory, open cmd or windows powershell or VSCode terminal type in.
+In the folder directory, open cmd or windows powershell or VSCode terminal type in.
 ```
 python Admin_application.py
 ```